abhi-sathvika/recipes-and-ratings/README.md

 ### Project Focus:
 Our project focuses on answering this central question:
-**"What is the relationship between the number of steps in a recipe and its average user rating?"**
+**"What is the relationship between the number of steps in a recipe and its rating?"**
 This question is intriguing because it sheds light on how complexity in recipe preparation might influence user satisfaction.
 Does a simple recipe garner more favorable reviews, or do users appreciate the effort and detail of a complex recipe?
 Answering this can benefit chefs, culinary websites, and anyone looking to optimize recipe creation for higher ratings.

 ### Why It Matters